What is a Credit Score and How Does Credit Work?

 I Make My Payments Every Month, Why is My Credit Score Going Down?

 This is a common question for many people struggling with credit card debt.
 You always make sure to keep up with your minimum payments, and try your best to pay more when you can.
 So why does your credit score continue going down?
 The most common reason is that other factors from your credit score (besides payment history) are outweighing the positives of making on time payments.
 Most consumers find that the utilization levels on their credit cards have reached a point where they are well over 30% and because of compounding interest, are unable to make the dent they would like to in order to get their balances back down.
+If you are unable to make progress on your credit card debt you should consider enlisting the help of a debt relief company.
 Moreover, because carrying credit card debt is seen as high risk, this 30% factor in the credit scoring algorithm begins to negatively impact your score.
 When you are carrying unsecured debt, you are also showing a reliance on credit.
 This also negatively impacts your credit mix.
 When you combine both factors, you see that 40% of your credit scoring calculation is being negatively impacted.
 This is similar to driving a car with a nail stuck in one of your tires.
 As you continue to drive the tire will lose air over time.
 The same is happening with your credit score as each month passes, and this is why you will continue to see your score gradually decrease every month, even though you are making all your payments on time.

 FICO 9.0 Score

 This is the version of the FICO score that is most commonly used by lenders.
 Although, FICO has recently released a FICO 10.0 scoring model, many lenders have not opted in to using the new score system.
 In fact, many lenders still use previous FICO scoring models but FICO 9.0 is the most predominant.
-It generally follows the same scoring calculation as previous FICO scores, except for three major changes that were put in to protect you the consumer.
+It generally follows the same scoring calculation as previous FICO scores, except for three major changes that were added to protect you, the consumer.

 1. Medical History